jermp/psds/README.md

 The *average* number of nodes traversed will then be log(*n*/B)/2 for uniformly distributed (random) queries.

-6. However, Blocked Fenwick trees performe worse than a segment tree with the same block arity B in the worst case.
+6. However, Blocked Fenwick trees perform worse than a segment tree with the same block arity B in the worst case.
 This is because the segment tree will always (in the worst case) traverse log(*n*)/log(B) nodes, against log(*n*/B) nodes.

 7. Truncated Fenwick trees shine for larger values of *n* because the "high" part of the data structure, that is a Fenwick tree, is likely of fit in cache without using any space overhead, and we only apply SIMD on the identified leaf.
 The segment tree using the same node structure performs worse because every node uses extra space, causing the tree to exit the cache before the truncated variant.
 Thus the truncated variant wins out because of the reduced number of cache misses.